ovh/docs/pages/platform/kubernetes-k8s/apiserver-flags-configuration/guide.en-ca.md

 > [!warning]
 > Only `NodeRestriction` and `AlwaysPullImages` admission plugins are customizable right now.

-### Configure the API Server flags through the API
+### Configure the API server flags through the API

 #### The API Explorer